WPTT/WPThemeReview/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to the WordPress Theme Review Coding Standards!
 We look forward to working with you.

 There are plenty of ways in which you can contribute: writing sniffs, or opening issues for sniffs, that don't exists, but which cover some [handbook rules](https://make.wordpress.org/themes/handbook/review/required/).
-Giving different code examples to [open issues](https://github.com/WPTRT/WPThemeReview/issues) is also an extremely valuable contribution that you can make.
+Giving different code examples to [open issues](https://github.com/WPTRT/WPThemeReview/issues) that will reproduce the issue is also an extremely valuable contribution that you can make.

 # Reporting Bugs